iwoork/homeforpup/docs/features/DOG_MANAGEMENT_README.md

    - Manage your breeding program through the comprehensive interface

 2. **For Users with Both Roles**:
-   - Use the profile switcher in the header to switch between adopter and breeder views
+   - Use the profile switcher in the header to switch between dog-parent and breeder views
    - When in breeder mode, access all kennel and dog management features

 ## Future Enhancements